Ileostomy - discharge

 If you have diarrhea or your stools are looser or more watery:

 - Drink extra fluids with electrolytes (sodium, potassium).
 Drinks such as Gatorade, PowerAde, or Pedialyte contain electrolytes.
-Drinking soda, milk, juice, or tea will help you get enough liquids.
+Drinking soda, milk, juice, or herbal tea will help you get enough liquids.
+Avoid caffeine and be aware that some drinks have a high sugar content.

 - Pretzels may help reduce water loss in stool.
 They also have extra sodium.

 - Do not wait to get help.
 Diarrhea can be dangerous.
-Call your provider if it does not go away.
+Contact your provider if it does not go away.

 When to Call the Doctor